Hangzhou Metro: Initial plans

 The planning for a metro system in the city started in the 1990s and was about to start construction works in September 2003, but the State Council suspended construction works due to increasing costs.
 The state council approved the construction and operation of a rapid transit system by the Hangzhou Subway Group Co.
 Ltd in Hangzhou on June 5, 2005.
 The preliminary design for the first line, Line 1, was approved on January 11, 2007, by the Development and Reform Commission after four days of study.
 It would be 47.97 km long, of which 41.36 km is underground, 6.14 km elevated, and 0.47 km at grade.

+In June 2013, the National Development and Reform Commission approved Hangzhou's urban rail transit construction plan for 2013–2019.